pyodide/pyodide-blog/content/posts/fpcast.md

 also very tedious to locate the problematic code.
 The upstream packages are generally happy to accept these patches but it takes time to review them and they may not get backported as far as we need them (Pyodide is stuck on pretty old versions of some packages).
-So it generates a high maintentance burden.
+So it generates a high maintenance burden.
 This solution isn't really workable for us.

 ### 3. Automate the patching